prebid/prebid.github.io/dev-docs/modules/userId.md

 ## Permissions
 Publishers can control which user ids are shared with the bid adapters they choose to work with by using the bidders array.
 The bidders array is part of the User id module config, publisher may choose to send an id to some bidders but not all, the default behavior is that each user id go to all bid adapters the publisher is working with.

-Use the optional `pbjs_bidders` parameter to define an array of bidder codes to which this user ID may be sent.
+Use the optional `bidders` parameter to define an array of bidder codes to which this user ID may be sent.

 In this example the SharedId sub adapter is only allowed to be sent to the Rubicon adapter.
 ```
 userIds: [
   {
     name: "sharedId",
-    pbjs_bidders: [
+    bidders: [
       'rubicon'
     ],
     params: {